How to Run the OSM Automated Demo

 Setup

-environment variable file- From the root of the repository run
+.envenvironment variable file- From the root of the repository run

-- It is already listed in
+make .env - It is already listed in

-so that anything you put in it would not accidentally leak into a public git repo.
-Refer to.env.example
+.gitignoreso that anything you put in it would not accidentally leak into a public git repo.
+Refer to.env.examplein the root of this repo for the mandatory and optional environment variables.

 - From the root of the repository run